-Week 8 - Data Representation Patterns: Embeddings and Feature Cross
+Week 8 - Data Representation Patterns: Embeddings.
+Problem Representation Patterns: Rebalancing Patterns

 Introduction

 This week we start design patterns for machine learning.
-We will look at two data representation patterns: the embeddings pattern and the feature cross pattern.
+We will look at one data representation pattern - the embeddings pattern.
+We will also look at one problem representation pattern - the rebalancing pattern.
 The embeddings pattern is for high-cardinality features where closeness relationships are important to preserve.
 It learns a data representation that maps high-cardinality data into a lower-dimensional space in such a way that the information relevant to the learning problem is preserved.
-The feature cross pattern is for models whose complexity is insufficient to learn feature relationships.
-It helps models learn relationships between inputs faster by explicitly making each combination of input values a separate feature.
+The rebalancing pattern uses downsampling, upsampling, or a weighted loss function for heavily imbalanced data.

 Videos